lailashahreen17/Bertelsmann-Arvato_Capstone_Project/README.md

 Finally the results were summarized in a Medium blog post found here:

-## Project Motivation
-I had an opportunity to practice and showcase my unsupervised and supervised machine learning skills and complete the Udacity Data Science Nanodegree capstone project.
-While brushing off my skills, I also had learn to optimize my coding structures to minimize run time and save memory space.

 ## File Descriptions
 README.md - This file describes the contents of this repo